Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

+We use this sim2sim experiment to show the label efficiency of our method when the robot is fine-tuned in a new domain.
+For example, a trained household robot needs to serve and navigate in an unseen living room.
+A high-efficiency method should achieve a higher success rate than other methods given the same amount of new labels.

+We first directly test the performance of trained models with unheard sound commands in each unseen iTHOR floor plan.
+No fine-tuning is performed and $0$ new label is collected.
+From the first two columns of Table~\ref{tab:iTHOR_finetune_small}, we see that the performance drops for both methods due to domain shift, a common phenomenon in learning systems, which suggests the necessity of fine-tuning.
+We then collect 5000 new labels in one unseen floor plan to fine-tune the models for that floor plan.
+For our method, we follow Sec.~\ref{sec:finetune} to fine-tune the VAR with new triplets and use Eq.~\ref{eq:r_t} to self-improve RL policy without current sounds.
+For RSI, we collect one-hot labels and use simulator queries during its RL training.

-From Table~\ref{tab:iTHOR_finetune_small}, we fine that the RSI$\,$1 baseline can only be improved by $6.5\%$ using 5000 labels, while our method improves itself by $36\%$, $42\%$, and $53\%$ after $0.08$M, $0.4$M, and $1$M RL training steps, respectively, using the same amount of labels.
-We also see that the average gap between Ours 1M and the oracle is only $6\%$, suggesting that our model achieves high performance using limited amount of labels.
-In the fine-tuning stage, RSI$\,$1 uses the labels for policy network fine-tuning, which leads to fast depletion of the label quotas and less RL experience, which suggests that fine-tuning the RSI$\,$1 is unrealistic.
-The richer RL experience in our method is due to its higher efficiency because labels are used to predict the intrinsic reward and there is no label consumption during its self-supervised RL exploration.
-We believe that this result is satisfying given that the current sound is not provided and that the amount of label usage is 600 times less than that of the oracle model.
+From Table~\ref{tab:iTHOR_finetune_small}, we find that the RSI baseline can only be improved by $6.5\%$ using 5000 labels, while our method improves itself by $36\%$, $42\%$, and $53\%$ after $0.08$M, $0.4$M, and $1$M RL training steps, respectively, using the same amount of labels.
+In the fine-tuning stage, RSI uses the labels for policy network fine-tuning, which leads to fast depletion of the label quotas and less RL experience.
+The result suggests that fine-tuning the RSI is unrealistic.
+The richer RL experience in our method is due to its higher efficiency because labels are used to update the intrinsic reward and there is no label consumption during its self-supervised RL exploration.
+Therefore, in new domains where the number of labels are constrained, our method has the potential to achieve higher performance with a less laborious fine-tuning than RSI.